 By the end of these 368 pages (no spoilers), our faves will see quite a few changes – in themselves, in each other, in their relationships, and even in their mission.
 And with no further Voyager novels currently on the docket, I have to say that if this is where the story ends for Janeway and friends in the novel-verse, it’s an ending that I’d be happy with.

 *Author’s note: Following the post-Nemesis “shared continuity” Star Trek novels can be… daunting.
 Here’s my absolute favorite reading order guide, complete with color-coding, in case you want to find an entry point, or follow the stories of just a few of your favorite crews.

 To Lose the Earth will be published on October 12, 2020 with an MSRP of $16.00 US.
-It is available in large format paperback online, or at your local retailer.
+It is available in large format paperback from bookshop.org, or at your local retailer.
 Ebook and audiobook formats are also available.

 *This post contains affiliate links, so we may earn a small commission when you make a purchase through links on our site at no additional cost to you.